Music of the Marvel Cinematic Universe: Agent Carter

 Lennertz, who returned to score the One-Shot, and D'Esposito, the director, wanted a more traditional, orchestral score for Agent Carter, with D'Esposito wanting to balance the period setting and modern Marvel superhero feel.
 D'Esposito referenced Johnny Rivers' "Secret Agent Man", "even though it was in the 60's" as inspiration.
 Lennertz felt D'Esposito "did a terrific job getting that [feeling with the One-Shot] and reaching that" while having "a James Bond secret agent sentiment to it too."
 To create the score, Lennertz "put together a big band, combined it with an orchestra, and added modern electronic and dub-step elements", to represent the 40s setting, the Marvel feeling, and the advanced technology, respectively.

 All Hail the King

 With All Hail the King serving as a spin-off/sequel to Iron Man 3, many crew members from the film worked on the short alongside returning actor Ben Kingsley, including composer Brian Tyler.
 He described his music for All Hail the King—which features a title sequence inspired by Dr. No, Charade, and Iron Monkey, as well as other exploitation films "ranging from obscure Kung Fu to funky Italian Horror"—as "retro vibed".

 I Am Groot

-Daniele Luppi composes the score for the I Am Groot, a series of five shorts featuring the character Groot.
+Daniele Luppi composes the score for the I Am Groot, a series of shorts featuring the character Groot.